 Dynex/Rivett Listed by dragonforce Ransomware Group

-On March 18, 2026, industrial manufacturer Dynex/Rivett appeared on the leak site of the dragonforce ransomware group after internal files were exfiltrated during a ransomware attack.
+On March 18, 2026, industrial manufacturer Dynex/Rivett appeared on the leak site of the dragonforce ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates that Dynex/Rivett, a company with more than 60 years of experience making high-pressure hydraulic components, had data taken by the attackers.
 The exposed material consists of internal files.
 The number of people whose personal information was included remains unknown.
 The company produces piston pumps, power units, motors, and valves rated from 6,000 psi to 20,000 psi for use in oil and gas, aerospace, and heavy industry.
 No confirmed timeline of the initial breach or exact volume of data has been released beyond the group’s own posting.